 Results

 Overall, the customer received a piece of equipment that met all the original requirements and exceeded expectations regarding the high level of parameterization capability.
-The customer was very impressed with the ability for Automationnth to take an unfamiliar piece of equipment, assess customer needs, implement the necessary changes, and deliver a fully working piece of automation.
+The customer was very impressed with the ability for Automation NTH to take an unfamiliar piece of equipment, assess customer needs, implement the necessary changes, and deliver a fully working piece of automation.

-Automationnth provides customers with world-class automated manufacturing systems and solutions.
+Automation NTH provides customers with world-class automated manufacturing systems and solutions.
 Its services include automation consulting, custom automation systems, and automation optimization.